Here's What Steve Nash Said About Kyrie Irving Before The Nets Host The Warriors

 The seven-time All-Star has yet to play in a game this season for the Nets.

-Even without their superstar guard, they have a 10-4 record and after starting the season 1-2, are now 9-2 in their last 11 games.
+Even without their superstar guard, they have the third best record in the Eastern Conference and after starting the season 1-2, are now 9-3 in their last 12 games.

 Related stories on NBA basketball